Turnout 75.02 per cent in seventh phase in WB, polling by and large peaceful | Law-Order

 An estimated 75 per cent votes were cast on Monday in West Bengal in the seventh and penultimate phase of assembly election, which was by and large peaceful, an EC official said.

-Out of these Malda, Murshidabad and Dakshin Dinajpur are minority dominated districts and the fight in these districts is between TMC and the Congress-ISF-Left alliance, except in a few pockets where the BJP has gained strength.
+Malda, Murshidabad and Dakshin Dinajpur are minority dominated and the fight in these districts is between TMC and the Congress-ISF-Left alliance, except in a few pockets where the BJP has gained strength.

 A few such incidents were reported from Asansol in Paschim Bardhaman district where TMC candidate Sayoni Ghosh claimed that BJP activists tried to jam booths in the constituency.